Apparitions, Conjunctions & Elongations

 Venus completes one orbit of the Sun in 224.7 Earth days (i.e. 0.61521 tropical years, or about 8 months).
 Viewed from the orbiting Earth, Venus takes 583.9 days (1.5986 tropical years, just over 19 months) to move from one inferior conjunction to the next; this is known as the synodic period, which is defined as a planets' orbital period as seen from the Earth.
 It is the time taken for a planet to return to a particular orbital configuration, e.g. a conjunction or (for superior planets) an opposition (for further details on Venus' varying configurations, see the 'Planet Movements' page).

 However, since thirteen Venus orbits do not equal eight Earth orbits exactly (they are a little short of it) the cycle is not a precise one.
 Consequently, after each cycle, Venus drifts westwards along the zodiac by about 2º.3, its associated orbital configurations taking place 2-3 days earlier.
-In 2011 for example, Venus reaches its greatest Western elongation on January 8th; eight years later (2019) its greatest Western elongation takes place on January 6th (i.e. two days earlier).
-Venus' orbital configuration dates drift backwards through the calendar by about 2.34 days per 8-year cycle, completing a full year in about 1,247 Earth years (about 156 Venus cycles).
-The 2-3 day backward drift is only partly caused by the inexact resonance between the two planets.
-After a full cycle, Venus arrives at the same point in the sky only about 22 hours 'early'; the majority of the drift is caused by the addition of the Leap Day every four years (two days of which will occur in an 8-year period).
+In 2011 for example, Venus reached its greatest Western elongation on January 8th; eight years later (2019) its greatest Western elongation took place on January 6th (i.e. two days earlier).
+Venus' orbital configuration dates drift backwards through the calendar by about 2.44 days per 8-year cycle, completing a full year in about 1,199 Earth years (150 Venus cycles).
+The 2-3 day backward drift is caused by the inexact resonance between the two planets; after a full cycle, Venus arrives at the same point in the sky about 22 hours 'early'.

 In astronomy, an apparition is defined as the period of time during which a planet can be seen from the Earth; it excludes the time when planet is too close to the Sun to be visible.
 In the case of Venus, this will typically be when it is more than about 10º from the Sun (for most planets it is 15º or more, however Venus is bright enough to be seen in bright twilight or even daylight).
 Venus will typically be caught in the glare of the Sun for a total of around 90 days in any synodic period; the non-visibility period is much shorter when it passes through inferior conjunction (on the near side of the Sun to the Earth) than when it passes through superior conjunction (on the far side of the Sun) because the planet's apparent motion is much faster when it passes between the Earth and the Sun.